 |Revenue|| €345 million Convention Thalers |

 In 1949, an English officer named Ivan Hirst, who was stationed in Hannover to assist the fledgling Hannoverian government in rebuilding itself, visited Wolfsburg and he saw the derelict factory.
 He was under orders to retool any military factory for civilian use or otherwise demolish it.
 Although he suspected that the Volkswagen works were actually producing tanks, the unveiling of the GZV-Wagen prototypes by factory staff, hidden from bombing raids during the war, saved it from demolition.
 Hirst ran the factory to produce automobiles for the Allied Forces stationed in the HRE until 1951, when he left for England and let Heinrich Nordhoff, who once managed Adam Opel, take over, making what is now called Volkswagen AG one of the world's biggest automakers.
-Its famous Volkswagen Type 1 (popularly known as the Beetle, Käfer, or Bug), a GZV-Wagen in all but name, became a favorite car throughout the world, rivaling and even in some areas exceeding the Egg Car in its significance.
-The Type 1, called in names such as the Beetle, the Kafer, or the Bug, became a fixture of popular culture.
-Volkswagen also produced other notable vehicles like the Passat, the Golf, and the Jetta.
-It resisted attempts of merger by Consolidated Motors and Dorris Motorworks over the years, and remains one of the premier automakers in Europe and Germany.
+Its famous Volkswagen Type 1 (popularly known as the Beetle, Käfer, or Bug), a GZV-Wagen in all but name, became a favorite car throughout the world, rivaling and even in some areas exceeding the Egg Car in its significance and becoming a prominent household name in popular culture.
+Volkswagen has also produced other notable vehicles like the Passat, the Golf, and the Jetta.
+It has resisted merger attempts by Consolidated Motors and Dorris Motorworks over the years, and remains one of the premier automakers in Europe and Germany.

 However, its name is currently tainted in 2015 when it was found guilty of manipulation of diesel engine emissions tests in Louisianne.